 In arrangements for software development and related services and maintenance services, the company has applied the guidance in IAS 18, Revenue, by applying the revenue recognition criteria for each separately identifiable component of a single transaction.
 The arrangements generally meet the criteria for considering software development and related services as separately identifiable components.
 For allocating the consideration, the company has measured the revenue in respect of each separable component of a transaction at its fair value, in accordance with principles given in IAS 18.
 The price that is regularly charged for an item when sold separately is the best evidence of its fair value.
 In cases where the company is unable to establish objective and reliable evidence of fair value for the software development and related services, the company has used a residual method to allocate the arrangement consideration.
-In these cases the balance consideration after allocating the fair values of undelivered components of a transaction (i.e. maintenance), have been allocated to the delivered components for which specific fair values do not exist (i.e. software development).
-Accordingly, after identifying these separable components, maintenance revenues are recognized ratably over the term of the underlying maintenance arrangement while software development and related services revenues are recognized using the percentage-of-completion method.
+In these cases the balance consideration after allocating the fair values of undelivered components of a transaction have been allocated to the delivered components for which specific fair values do not exist.